 It’s very tempting to try and get them to tone down their ambitions so they’ll be ‘saved’ from disappointment.

-The trouble is it’s instinctive behavior.
+The trouble is it’s instinctive behaviour.
 It’s cavewoman telling caveman to be careful when he goes out hunting, not to take any risks, better to come back without any food for today than not come back at all.
 It’s about protecting the tribe.

 And although life’s not like that anymore that old protective instinct is still there.